 Ordinarily, for smaller homes, available width is quite less.
 So, Straight Stairs are used.

-First in the list of different types of stairs is Straught Stairs.
+First on the list is Straight Stairs.
 These Stairs run straight between 2 floors.
 These Stairs could consist of either one single flight or more than one flight with landings.

 Straight stairs can be classified into different types:-

-Second in the list of different types of stairs is Turning Stairs.
+Second in the list is Turning Stairs.
 Stairs which is not straight and turns at an angle up to 360 degrees are known as Turning Stairs.